jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

 * For both models, input values occurring in the heat of summer and the dead of winter are not assigned predictive attribution.
 <br>

-* For both models, predicting the ice off transition assigns predictive attribution further back in time (approx 10 days more).
+* For both models, predicting the ice off transition assigns predictive attribution further back in time ($\geq 1$ week more).
-  * Along these lines, the `avg lstm` remembers for longer than the `massive lstm` in both scenarios, but this is more notable for ice on prediction (6 additional days compared to 2 additional days).
+  * Along these lines, the `avg lstm` remembers for longer than the `massive lstm` in both scenarios, but this is more notable for ice on prediction (8 additional days compared to 3 additional days).
-  * Notably, when predicting ice on, both models assigned higher attribution to relative humidity, wind speed, snowfall and lake depth, and when predicting ice off, both models assigned higher attribution to lake area, rainfall, and measures of incoming radiation.
+  * Notably, when predicting ice on, both models assigned higher attribution to relative humidity, wind speed, snowfall and lake depth, and when predicting ice off, both models assigned higher attribution to lake area and measures of incoming radiation.
 <br>
 <br>

-* Static variables (area and depth) did not significantly affect the size of the attributed temporal window (where 95% of predictive attribution was assigned, unit = days).
+* Static variables (area and depth) mostly did not significantly affect the size of the attributed temporal window (where 95% of predictive attribution was assigned, unit = days).
 It may be possible that a larger sample or an analysis including the effect of temperature and/or latitude could find otherwise.
+  * one exception is that deeper lakes (which were positively and signficantly correlated with larger area lakes) were positively and significantly correlated with increased memory.

 <br>

 * Across 90% of the range of input values, the models behave very similarly at high-level trend directions and shapes.